underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 if (result.IsError()) puts(result.GetErrorMessage().c_str());
 ```

-Sometimes window can make on time with prepare for receiving messages.
+Sometimes window can't make on time with prepare for receiving messages.
-If some messages from begin missing, add Wait(100) before first action message.
+If some first messages are missing, add Wait(100) before first action message.
-If some messages from end missing, add Wait(100) after last action message.
+If some last messages are missing, add Wait(100) after last action message.
 The argument (in milliseconds) for Wait might be needed bigger or lesser, depends on situation.
 ```c++
 using namespace CWKSS;